waldohidalgo/design-patterns-curso/README.md

 Repositorio resumen del curso [**Design Patterns** dado en Linkedin Learning](https://www.linkedin.com/learning/programming-foundations-design-patterns-2).
 El curso abarca los siguientes design principles:

-- Single Responsability: a class should have only one reason to change
+- **Single Responsability**: a class should have only one reason to change

-- Loose coupling: strive for loosely coupled designs between objects that interact
+- **Loose coupling**: strive for loosely coupled designs between objects that interact

-- Use composition rather than inheritance:classes should achieve code reuse using composition rather than inheritance from a superclass.
+- **Use composition rather than inheritance**:classes should achieve code reuse using composition rather than inheritance from a superclass.
 This allows for a more flexible design.

-- Program to an interface, not an implementation: clients remain unaware of the specific types of objects they use, as long as the objects adhere to the interface that clients expect
+- **Program to an interface, not an implementation**: clients remain unaware of the specific types of objects they use, as long as the objects adhere to the interface that clients expect

-- Encapsulate what varies: identify the aspects of your application that vary and separate them from what stays the same
+- **Encapsulate what varies**: identify the aspects of your application that vary and separate them from what stays the same

-- Open-closed: clases should be open for extension but closed for modification
+- **Open-closed**: classes should be open for extension but closed for modification

-- Encapsulation

-- Abstraction

-- Polymorphism

-- Inheritance

 Y los patrones de diseño siguientes: